myoung8223/LAN-Media-Streaming/README.md

   snappy, near-real-time video, or keep it higher on Wi-Fi to ride out jitter.
   The minimum tracks the stream's frame rate (20 ms at 60 fps, 40 ms at 30 fps) so playback never drops below a single frame.
-* **Hands-free display.** Grant the panel "appear on top" once and the live view pops up automatically the moment the PC starts streaming — waking the panel if it was asleep — then returns to standby when the stream stops.
+* **Hands-free display.** The panel brings the live view up on its own the moment the PC starts streaming — waking the panel if it was asleep — then returns to standby when the stream stops.
 No touching the panel.
 * **FOSS.** MIT-licensed (see [LICENSE](LICENSE) and
   [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md)).